Top 25 best places for a second home

 - Median home price: $446,000

 8. Dauphin Island, AlabamaLooking for island energy that’s a bit closer to home?
 Dauphin Island can provide you with beautiful beaches to relax on as you watch the sunset on the Gulf of Mexico.
-Houses on the island are elevated on stilts to avoid rogue waves, adding to the character of living here.
+Vacation homes on the island are elevated on stilts to avoid rogue waves, adding to the character of living here.
 This small island also has a 165-acre bird sanctuary that serves as a common resting place for birds on their way back from South America.

 - Median home price: $458,000